Allen Windross recalls: "Around 1961, Frank Schneider told

 VH-AGU had just entered service having been fitted with cropped

-Mosquito propellors to improve high altitude performance.
-At this
+Mosquito propellers to improve high altitude performance.

-the aeroplane was used initially for high altitude photography.
+that the aeroplane was used initially for high altitude photography.

 Ted McKenzie recalls that at these altitudes the standard heating